2023 Most Popular Civil Engineering Bachelor's Degree Schools in Georgia

 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $292.

 Out of the 5 schools in Georgia that were part of this year’s ranking, Georgia Southern University landed the # 4 spot on the list.
-Located in the distant town of Statesboro, GaSou is a public college with a fairly large student population.
+Located in the town of Statesboro, GaSou is a public school with a very large student population.

 Women make up 24% of the civil eng majors at the school.